On This Day In Judy Garland’s Life And Career – January 13

 January-13,-1939-PROD-1060-HOML-197-(1060-27).png

 January 13, 1939: This set still of the hallway to the Wizard’s throne room was taken on this day for The Wizard of Oz.
-Filming on the set took place at some point on or between January 17th and 20th.
+Filming on the set took place between January 17 and 20.

 Check out The Judy Room’s Spotlight on The Wizard of Oz here.